el-grudge/money-diaries/README.md

 ![mage_url](./images/mage-url.png)

 In the `main.tf` file, access to the Mage.ai service is configured to accept external traffic by default.
-To disable external traffic navigate to the Cloud Run option on the left navigation menu, go the Networking tab, then choose ...
+To disable external traffic navigate to Cloud Run on the left navigation menu, click on the mage-data-prep service, go to the Networking tab, then under Ingress Control choose Internal, and click Save.

 <gif>

 <img src="./images/cloud_run.gif" alt="cloud run" width="750"/>

 When you go to the Mage.ai service url, you'll find the money_diaries pipeline already created.
-To run the pipeline, click on it, that will take to the triggers page, where you will find the Run@Once button.
+To run the pipeline, click on it.
+You will be taken to the triggers page, where you will find the Run@Once button (the middle button in the upper panel).
 Press on it, then press on the Run Now button in the Run Pipeline Now pop-up window.
-You can view the log of the current run by going to Run on the left navigation menu and clicking on the logs logo next to the Running pipeline
+You can view the log of the current run by going to Runs on the left navigation menu and clicking on the logs logo next to the Running pipeline

 <img src="./images/pipeline_run.gif" alt="pipeline" width="750"/>